-These murals help build a sense of community and inspire other artists.
-Read this post to learn more about some unique and must-see murals in downtown Mobile.
+These murals help build a sense of community and inspire others.

 One of the newest murals to join the collection in downtown honors naturalist E.O.
 Wilson.